Social-ali/Internship-Project-Hub/README.md

 CSS: Styling and layout adjustments for a polished look.
 JavaScript: Logic for generating PDFs with pdf-lib and handling file downloads with FileSaver.js.

+𝗣𝗿𝗼𝗷𝗲𝗰𝘁 #𝟲: 𝗘𝘅𝗽𝗲𝗻𝘀𝗲 𝗧𝗿𝗮𝗰𝗸𝗲𝗿
+Key Features:
+Home Page: A clean and simple interface displaying the expense tracking form along with the list of transactions and a summary of total balance, income, and expenses.
+Real-time Updates: Automatically updates the total balance, income, and expense summary as users add, edit, or delete transactions.
+Local Storage: Saves all transaction data locally in the browser, ensuring users don’t lose their data upon refresh or closing the application.
+Delete and Edit Options: Allows users to easily manage their transactions by editing or removing entries.
+Customizations:
+Design Enhancements: The application uses custom CSS styles to enhance the look and feel, making it visually appealing and user-friendly.
+Interactive Elements: JavaScript handles dynamic updates, real-time calculations, and manages local storage for the transactions.
+Responsive Layout: The layout is fully responsive, ensuring the application looks and functions well across all device types, from desktops to smartphones.
+Technologies Used:
+HTML: Provides the structure and form layout for the expense tracker.
+CSS: Used for styling, making the application visually appealing and responsive.
+JavaScript: Handles the core functionality, including adding, editing, deleting transactions, real-time calculations, and saving data in local storage.